Why Bitter Gourd Leaves Turning Yellow?

 Water

 Water the bitter gourd plant consistently to keep the soil moist.
-If you’re living in tropical region, water generously in the morning and evening.
+If you live in a tropical region, water generously in the morning and evening.

-If needed, use hay grass to avoid escape of moisture into atmosphere.
+If needed, use hay grass to avoid the escape of moisture into the atmosphere.

 Check this out: How Long After Flowering Do Tomatoes Appear?